 I eyed my digital camera suspiciously before going out.
-I only bought a camera so that I could share my journey, because so many people asked me to share it, but now I wasn’t really sure that people wanted to see them.
+I only bought a camera so that I could share my journey.
+So many people told me to take photos, but now I wasn’t really sure anyone really wanted to see them.
 I wasn’t sure that I wanted people to see them.

 And filming the Self-Love Challenge?
 I couldn’t breech that subject with myself without making all of these stories up about how it would make people’s lives worse.

 My mind was all mixed up.
 I thought that sharing my journey would be inspiring and uplifting.
 Now, I was wondering…

 Is my sharing the details of my life making people feel bad about their own?
 Am I a self-love teacher who makes people feel insecure?

 I spoke to Jamie about it, hoping that he would tell me I was being ridiculous, but he didn’t.
 He said there was definitely validity to what I was saying—that some people would absolutely feel that way.